Rating: 8 out of 10.

 “I’m sorry.”

-One might think that the use of the word ‘unicorn’ would be somewhat limiting, but the talent involved brush any fears aside by creating five completely unique entities that bear no resemblance to each other.
-Only one actually has what could be a real mythical creature and only three go so far as to show their stand-in for the beast.
-The beauty of language is that you can weave any word or phrase to fit the meaning you desire; the beauty of cinema is that you can dream up visuals to make those words pop and grab hold.
+The beauty of language is that you can weave any word or phrase to fit whatever meaning you desire.
+The beauty of cinema is that you can dream up visuals to make those words pop.
 By visually representing the unicorn in five disparate worlds, our handle on the meaning of those lines becomes fresh and uninhibited by the short we saw previously.
-You truly can go from one to the other and appreciate them both as a series and as separate cinematic gems with the stamp of their creators.
+You truly can go from one to the other and appreciate them as a series and separate cinematic gems stamped by their creators.

-Rinsch is the Scotts’ protégé and first choice—yet passed over—to direct the in production Alien prequel.
-Watching The Gift begs similarities to seeing the brilliantly conceived shorts Neill Blomkamp made before having the Halo movie slip through his fingers as he eventually made a splash with District 9.
-Taking place in Russia, the tale follows a messenger as he brings a mysterious box to what I can only assume is an important dignitary or at least a man of great wealth.
-Murder is soon involved and we are taken on a well-orchestrated chase sequence as a full squad of police cars pursues the recipient of the gift’s robotic servant.
+Set in Russia, the tale follows a messenger as he brings a mysterious box to what I can only assume is an important dignitary or man of great wealth.
+Murder is soon involved as we’re taken on a well-orchestrated chase sequence with a full squad of police cars pursuing the recipient of the gift’s robotic servant.
 The animation is clean and the Orwellian world depicted is great in its sterility.
-Containing the most fleshed out story of the quintet, word on the street is that studios have already approached Rinsch to adapt it into a feature length.
+With the most fleshed out story of this quintet, word on the street is that studios have already approached Rinsch to expand it to feature length.

-This Spanish-language entry has the most heart out of the group.
-In El Secreto de Mateo we see two young children—a boy and a girl—walking through a rundown apartment building while light is utilized for interesting glares and contrast.
-The girl has a drooping eye that doesn’t see straight; her blindness inferred before us with close-ups as the two enter a room at the end of a hallway.
-The boy is protective of his companion, I would guess she is his sister, and leads her towards an animal he says is a unicorn.
-Her pure joy and warmth in petting it hits home; the girl creating whatever it is she is thinking in her head while her hands feel the soft coat of the creature before her.
+This Spanish-language entry has the most heart out of the group with El Secreto de Mateo seeing two young children (a boy and girl) walking through a rundown apartment building while light is utilized for interesting glares and contrast.
+The girl has a drooping eye that doesn’t see straight—her blindness inferred with close-ups as the two enter a room at the end of a hallway.
+The boy is protective of his companion (presumably his sister) and leads her towards an animal he says is a unicorn.
+Her pure joy and warmth in petting it hits home as the girl imagines that truth while her hands feel the creature’s soft coat of hair.

-I hope that this is just the first of many intriguing projects from the electronics brand.
-Having its own website devoted to an online cinema makes me believe future work will be uploaded eventually; it is an ambitious attempt to stir up publicity while also giving some creative people an outlet to showcase their talents.
-I think it has done its job well, even going so far as to say that the next time I need a new TV, this ultra-widescreen machine could be tops on the list.
+I hope this is just the first of many intriguing projects from the electronics brand since having their own website devoted to this online cinema makes me believe future work could be uploaded.
+It’s an ambitious attempt to drum up publicity while also giving young creatives an outlet to showcase their talents.
+I think it has done its job well too because this ultra-widescreen machine might top my list the next time I need a new TV.